Round Table Discussion - Complaints

 A statement that something is wrong or not satisfactory

-If you have a complaint about one of our accredited coaches, mentors, or training providers then we request that you officially log your complaint with your service provider and follow their procedure.
-However, if after they have investigated your complaint, you are not satisfied with their response, then you can escalate your complaint to us.
+If you have a complaint about one of our accredited service providers (coaches, mentors, or training providers) then we request that you officially log your complaint with your service provider and follow their procedure in the first instance.
+If you are not satisfied with the outcome of that complaint, then you can escalate your complaint to us.

 Information we will need for you: